-Exit Strategies in the Joint VentureAdded by Hawley Troxell in Articles & Publications, Business Law on June 23, 2016
+Exit Strategies in the Joint VentureAdded by Hawley Troxell in Articles & Blogs, Business Law on June 23, 2016

 Setting up a new business venture can be an exhilarating and exciting time.
 Usually two or three entrepreneurs have a vision they want to pursue and have already determined how they’re going to get started and run the operations.
 All they want is for me to make it legal, fill in a few details and keep it simple.
 What they have not thought about is the buzz kill discussion of what happens at the end of the day.
 Yes, it’s easy to discuss the “we’re going to sell and make lots of money” scenario, but even that decision can be hard to make.
 When is the right time, what’s the right price and who makes the decision?
 While these discussions are hard and raise questions contrary to the entrepreneurial high of starting a new business, I recommend they be had up front, while everyone is still talking.
 Otherwise, they’ll be had when no one is talking or, worse yet, the decisions will be made by a judge with little knowledge of your business or industry.